thefrontside/simulacrum/README.md

 ```

 The resulting simulation has a list of service endpoints that you can
-use to configure whatever things need to `auth0`.
+use to configure whatever things needed for `auth0`.

 To create a user that you can log in as, you would run the `person`
 scenario.
 This will create a person with realistic data.